fortinet-solutions-cse/sdwan-advpn-reference/README.md

   multiple BGP routes are generated (one route per overlay), and all these routes are propagated across the network.

-- **"BGP on Loopback"** is a new alternative supported for our SD-WAN/ADVPN deployments starting from FOS 7.0.4.
+- **"BGP on Loopback"** is a new alternative supported for our SD-WAN/ADVPN deployments.
   With this routing design, a single IBGP session is established between an Edge device and a Hub.
   This IBGP session is terminated on the loopback interface on both sides, but the routes are recursively resolved via all available overlays.
 For each LAN prefix, a single BGP route is generated and propagated across the network.

-- **"BGP on Loopback Multi VRF"** builds up from the previous flavor but also add the capabilities to deploy 'End to end segmentation' using
+- **"BGP on Loopback Multi VRF"** builds up on the previous flavor, adding Multi-VRF support with the new "SD-WAN Segmentation over a Single Overlay" feature (`vpn-id-ipip` encapsulation with VPNv4 BGP address family).
-  'vpn-id-ipip' encapsulation type and the vpnv4 BGP family.
-As in the 'BGP on Loopback flavor, a single IBGP session is established between an Edge device and a Hub.
+  As in the "BGP on Loopback" flavor, a single IBGP session is established between an Edge device and a Hub.
   That IBGP session will then carry all the routes with extended communities, allowing the neighbor to associate the routes with a specific VRF upon receiving them.
-  Traffic is segmented from and into a specific VRF by using a specific encapsultation in the IPSec tunnels.
+  Traffic is segmented from and into a specific VRF by using a specific encapsulation in the IPSec tunnels.

 Please refer to our Deployment Guide or consult your Fortinet representatives, in order to select